alaingoldman/Truffle/README.md

 Here we are using a shortcut `truffle unbox react` which does an initialization and adds the necessary modules for react.
 If you want to have a pure instalation you should instead run `truffle init` inside of the folder you created.

-in another terminal go into your truffle folder
+in another terminal go into your truffle folder.
 * `$ cd ~/Desktop/truftest`
 * `$ truffle compile`
 * `$ truffle migrate`
 * `$ npm start`

-Now we can play with the solidity and react on the site.
+Compile and migrate and deploying the default solidity contracts.

 ### Solidity
 lets mess around with the solidity contract.
 We are going to be making a contract called MySale. `truftest/contracts/MySale.sol`